A publication of the Archaeological Institute of America

 Against this backdrop, pilgrims visiting temples began to purchase animal mummies from priests to bury as votive offerings.
 Some wealthier pilgrims bought bronze statuettes of divinities that were also wrapped as mummies and placed in animal cemeteries.
 But real animal mummies would have been a much cheaper option, and they were soon a pervasive presence in Egyptian life.
 Salima Ikram of the American University in Cairo estimates that the known 31 animal necropolises once held at least 20 million mummies.
 According to an ancient text, the Temple of Thoth in the necropolis of Saqqara at one time had 60,000 living ibises being readied for mummification, and archaeologists estimate that some four million ibis mummies were eventually buried there.
 A few mummies have been found with papyri petitioning the gods for help to resolve a family matter or cure an illness.
 Bleiberg notes, however, that the majority of animal mummies were not accompanied by written petitions and that it’s possible most were intended to carry oral messages.
 Perhaps pilgrims whispered their requests in the ears of the mummies, which then delivered their messages to the gods.

+An X-ray of this elegantly wrapped hawk mummy dating to between 30 B.C. and A.D.
+395 shows it contains only a single bird’s wing.
 X-rays and CT scans of the mummies in the rediscovered Brooklyn Museum collection reveal just how diverse animal mummies could be.
 While many show entire skeletons inside the mummy bundles, others reveal only partial remains.
 Some even show multiple animals mummified together in one bundle.
 A particularly poignant CT scan of a cat bundle shows that the feline was mummified with its forepaws crossed in the same position as human mummies’ arms were crossed, a reminder that the ancient Egyptians drew little distinction between people and animals.
 To determine if different wrapping styles could be dated to particular periods, Bleiberg took radiocarbon samples of some of the mummies’ linens, but the dates turned out to be inconsistent.
 It’s possible that the linen used in the wrappings was often recycled, which makes dating unreliable.
 A piece of linen could begin life as an article of clothing that lasted for decades, then be used as a rag, and then be repurposed as mummy wrapping, perhaps decades, or even centuries, after it was first made.
 Given the scale of the animal mummy-making business, some temples may have made their own linen, just as they raised their own animals in numbers approaching modern-day industrial farming.
 “This was an extremely important economic phenomenon,” says Bleiberg. “ There was a lot of money being directed toward animal mummies in first millennium.”

 As with any large-scale business, the production of animal mummies could be rife with corruption.
 At the necropolis of Saqqara, Egyptologists discovered a draft document written on ostraca, or potsherds, that details a case of corruption against the Temple of Thoth.
 Though the exact charges are not translatable, they evidently had to do with payments worshippers made for animal mummies—and what they actually got in return.
 The document outlines reforms that call for “one god in one jar,” meaning one whole animal per purchase.
 That implies the priests of Thoth were selling fraudulent mummies that either had no animal inside at all, or held multiple animals that each represented a separate purchase.
 Whatever their crime, six priests were imprisoned.
 The document also describes a program of oversight by outside priests and states that, in the future, mummies would be stored in a holding area until they could be buried all at once during an annual festival overseen by reliable officials.